WELCOME TO THE WEBSITE OF

 Once-upon-a-time

 Over the years there have been several projects, whether research-based or course-based, that I believe may have had value to students or others that may have visited my web page in the past.
-So, rather than simply storing such info on my computer or in a closet somewhere, I have chosen to share selected examples on this new site.
+So, rather than simply storing such info on my computer or in a closet somewhere, I have chosen to share selected examples on this site.

 This section includes a project focusing on a series of interviews conducted mostly in 2016-17 with several working professionals from Broadway, TV and film.
 These interviews can be found in "Chats & Conversations".
 All have valuable information for the young aspiring professional.